- This event has passed.

 May 14 @ 1:00 pm - 4:00 pm UTC-8

-NOTE: The May meeting is in a classroom, not the auditorium, so space is at a premium.
+NOTE: The May meeting is in classroom B, not the auditorium, space is at a premium.

 Aloe has a long ethnobotanical and medicinal history around world.
 Ernesto will look at the family Aloe from both a botanical and horticultural viewpoint, and also take a brief look at the facts and the myths surrounding its medical uses.
 He will include a few charts of how UC Davis has used aloes in their campus landscaping.
 Ernesto has spoken to us before on plant hormones and will probably bring some plants for sale from UC Davis where he is the Director of their Botanical Conservatory as well as teaching several classes.

 He has been wondering and seeking answers to why plants grow and look the way that they do for a long time.
 Now he explains and interprets the world of plants to a variety of ages and experiences from K-12 to professionals and Master Gardeners.
 He regularly lectures to a variety of western Garden Clubs throughout the year and particularly to Succulent Clubs throughout the State and elsewhere since that group of plants is his particular passion within his general passion for plants.
 He describes himself as a “Jose of All Plants, Master of None.”
 Ernesto thoroughly enjoys helping others, and gardeners in particular, to understand why and how plants do what they do.